Call Center Metrics

 VP, Product Marketing, AI Customer Experience

-Call center metrics gauge the overall effectiveness of customer service teams.
-Many aspects of call centers use metrics to measure performance, agent productivity, and other activities that lead to increased customer satisfaction.
-Customer service managers monitor key performance indicators (KPIs) to track how effectively and efficiently a call center solution achieves business goals.
+Contact and call center metrics gauge the overall effectiveness of customer service teams.
+Call centers and contact centers use metrics to measure performance, agent productivity, and other activities that lead to increased customer satisfaction.
+Customer service managers monitor key performance indicators (KPIs) to track how effectively and efficiently a call center achieves business goals.

-Call center managers have volumes of data coming in from various platforms that focus on different business processes.
-Metrics provide a way to monitor this data.
-There are many different types of contact center metrics, and the ones you need to measure will likely depend on your role.
+Call or contact center managers have volumes of data coming in from various platforms that focus on different business processes.
+Metrics provide a way to monitor, quantify, and understand this data.
+There are many different types of contact center metrics, and the ones that are most useful to your will likely depend on the objectives of your center and your role within it.
 For example, customer service leaders might need one set of KPIs, but front-line managers may need a different view.

 Executives need strategic metrics and KPIs to track to make a business case for good customer service.
 In contrast, operational managers need to gather more comprehensive metrics to make the right decisions about serving customers best and for workforce management.

-This metric shows you the percentage of callers who hang up before reaching an agent, which is not uncommon in call centers.
+This call center metric shows you the percentage of callers who hang up before reaching an agent, which is not uncommon in call centers.

 This metric calculates the number of inbound callers that receive a busy tone.
 It could be a result of: